eleuthero/sumerian-crf/README.md

   - In cases where more than one lemma is associated with a word, only the most commonly attributed lemma for that word is included in the tag.
 For instance, in some tablets, the word `{d}dumu-zi-[sze3]` is given as `DN|MN|FN`, meaning that the word can appear in any of those contexts.
 When multiple lemmata are available for a single word, only the most frequently attested one will be used.
   - Common professions will be replaced with the synthetic tag `PF`, which does not occur in the lemmata.

-- *cdli_atffull_tagged_crf.csv*: This is most likely to be the file of most immediate use.
-It extends the fields in *cdli_atffull_tagged.atf* by including the following tab-delimited fields:
-  - Word, with any transliteration noise removed
-  - Citation form/gloss.
-You may choose to ignore this; it is provided for readability by humans with some familiarity with the language.
-  - Line context.
-Every word in the current line is provided; transliteration noise has been removed.
-  - Boolean PN indicator.
-1 if the current word is lemmatized as a personal name (PN); 0 if not.
-  - Most frequent tag for this word.
-This is usually also the tag provided by the lemmata, but not always.
-  - Tag for this word provided by the lemmata.
+- *cdli_atffull_crf_train.csv* and *cdli_atffull_crf_test.csv*: These are most likely to be the files of most immediate use.
+They are a training and a testing corpus that extend the fields in *cdli_atffull_tagged.atf* by including many feature values as tab-delimited fields.
+See below for a full description of all features used by this script.
+By default, the training set is 80% of the lemmatized Ur III corpus, and the testing set 20%.
+Part of speech tags (from which the PN/non-PN tag for each word can be deduced) are left in the training corpus to allow you to gauge the F-measure of your algorithm.

 - *cdli_atffull_wordtagfreq.txt*: a sorted list of all words appearing in the corpus and the frequency with which the tags for these words appear.
 Presented in JSON format.